cnrv/rocket-chip-read/tilelink/FIFOFixer.md

 ~~~scala
 class TLFIFOFixer(implicit p: Parameters) extends LazyModule
 ~~~

+**FIFO** order:
+For a client whose source id is a range > 1 and asks for the FIFO order, all TileLink transactions belonging to the same source id should proceed in sequential order.
+To be specific, an A channel packet can be emitted only when either the previous A channel packets belongs to the same id (a burst) or all previous A channel packets have been responded by a D channel packets (a fresh transaction).

+When the FIFO order is requested and violated, stall the TileLink channel (hardware deadlock).

 + **node** `TLAdapterNode` the diplomacy object to record port connections for module generation.
 + **module** `LazyModuleImp`